myscriptbox-org/deb-publish/README.md

 This command lists the distributions in a domain for an account.
 Example:
 **deb-publish** account.domain john@doe.com garagesoft.com -show-distribs

+### account.domain.arg [obj] -exists
+This command checks if a domain exists in the account:
+**deb-publish** account.domain john@doe.com garagesoft.com -exists
+The command outputs a 'yes' if it exists and a 'no' if it doesn't.

+### account.domain.arg [obj] -pubkey-exists
+This command checks if a domain-level public key exists.
+Example:
+**deb-publish** account.domain john@doe.com garagesoft.com -pubkey-exists
+If the public key exists, the command outputs a 'yes'.
+Otherwise, a 'no'.

+### account.domain.arg [obj] -download-pubkey-to-gpg-man
+This command downloads downloads a domain-level public key in your local gpg database:
+**deb-publish** account.domain john@doe.com garagesoft.com -download-pubkey-to-gpg-man

 ### account.domain.arg [obj] -delete-pubkey
 This command deletes a domain-level public key.
 Example:
 **deb-publish** account.domain john@doe.com garagesoft.com -delete-pubkey

-### account.domain.arg [obj] -exists
-This command checks if a domain exists in the account:
-**deb-publish** account.domain john@doe.com garagesoft.com -exists
-The command outputs a 'yes' if it exists and a 'no' if it doesn't.

 ### account.domain.arg [obj] -upload-pubkey-from-gpg-man [args]
 This command uploads a public key for a domain for an account, straight from your local gpg database.
 Synopsis: